-----BEGIN PGP SIGNED MESSAGE-----

 of MIT Kerberos continues to include Kerberos 4 support (also disabled

-in the KDC with the default run-time configuration).
-We intend to
+in the KDC with the default run-time configuration), but we intend to

-completely remove Kerberos 4 support from MIT Kerberos for Windows 4.0.
+completely remove Kerberos 4 support from some future release of MIT

 The MIT Kerberos Team has ended active development of Kerberos 4,